logo image Glasgow Home

 Was established after Country Estates began selling off ground for housing in the 1820s.

-The first prominent buildings in the area were the Botanic Gardens opened in 1842, in Hillhead, the Hilton Grosvenor hotel that opened in about 1850 on Grosvenor Terrace next to the Botanic Gardens, and the present University of Glasgow completed in the Kelvinside area in 1870.
+The first prominent buildings in the area were the Botanic Gardens opened in 1842, in Hillhead, the Hilton Grosvenor hotel that opened in about 1850 on Grosvenor Terrace next to the Botanic Gardens, and the present University of Glasgow completed in the Kelvinside area in 1870 as seen here.

 The area was promoted by developers as a greener and cleaner place than the overcrowded City Centre.
 They built many high quality houses, designed by the top Architects from the area, attracting most of the business people from the City.